romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As an organization on GitHub plans to utilize self-hosted runners for its Actions workflows, what steps must be taken to integrate these runners?
+Q: As an organization on GitHub plans to utilize self-hosted runners for its Actions workflows, what steps must be taken to integrate these runners?
 <details><summary>Show the answer</summary><p>

 - **Obtain organization owner permissions, go to the organization's settings, choose Actions, then Runners, and adhere to the provided instructions to set up the self-hosted runner**